 The church will be well ventilated so if it is chilly do dress warmly.

 Booklets with the liturgy will be on the pews already.
 They will have been quarantined for 48 hours beforehand.
-Please leave them in the pews when you leave and (using gloves) we will put them back in quarantine for 48 hours before the next service.
+Please leave them in the pews when you leave to be back in quarantine for 48 hours before the next service.

 We will not be able to sing, although there may be organ music and the choir may sing an anthem.
 I encourage you to use the Worship at Home tab when you get home and sing along with that.

 We will not have servers apart from a thurifer.